ietf-wg-cellar/ebml-specification/specification.markdown

 Global Elements are EBML Elements whose EBMLLastParent part of the path has a GlobalPlaceholder.
 Because it is the last Parent part of the path, a Global Element might also have EBMLParentPath parts in its path.
-In this case the Global Element can only be found within this EBMLParentPath path, i.e. it's not fully "global".
+In this case, the Global Element can only be found within this EBMLParentPath path -- i.e., it's not fully "global".

 A Global Element can be found in many Parent Elements, allowing the same number of occurrences in each Parent where this Element is found.